Countries and carriers around the globe ground the 737 Max 8

 SINGAPORE — A growing number of airlines around the world have grounded their Boeing 737 Max 8 jets following the crash of an Ethiopian Airlines plane that killed 157 people on Sunday, five months after a similar Indonesian Lion Air jet plunged into the ocean, killing 189.
+Some countries have also closed their airspace to the jets.
 Here is a list of airlines and countries that have grounded the aircraft so far.

 AUSTRALIA

 Australia has announced a temporary ban on flights by Boeing 737 Max aircraft, although none of its airlines currently operate them.
-The Civil Aviation Safety Authority said Tuesday that the ban will affect two foreign airlines_SilkAir and Fiji Airways_that use them for flights to Australia.
+The Civil Aviation Safety Authority said Tuesday that the ban will affect two foreign airlines — SilkAir and Fiji Airways — that use them for flights to Australia.
 The authority said Singapore’s SilkAir has already grounded its 737 Max jets, and that it is working with regulators there and in Fiji to minimize disruptions.
 It said that Fiji Airways has two 737 Max 8 jets in its fleet.
-The airline had hoped to continue flying the jets to Pacific destinations.
+Fiji Airways and Fiji’s Civil Aviation Authority said they would ground the fleet until more information is known about the cause of the Ethiopian Airlines accident.

 BRAZIL

-Brazil’s Gol Airlines has suspended the use of 121 Max 8 jets.
-The airline said it is following the investigation of the Max 8 closely and hopes to return the aircraft to use as soon as possible.
+Brazil’s Gol Airlines has suspended the use of seven Max 8 jets.
+The airline said it is following the investigation closely and hopes to return the aircraft to use as soon as possible.
 Gol said it has made nearly 3,000 flights with the Max 8, which went into service last June, with “total security and efficiency.”

 CAYMAN ISLANDS

 Cayman Airways, a Caribbean carrier, said it stopped using its two Max 8 jets starting Monday.
-President and CEO Fabian Whorms said the airline is committed to “putting the safety of our passengers and crew first.”
-Whorms said the move will cause changes to flight schedules.
+President and CEO Fabian Whorms said the move will cause changes to flight schedules.
 Cayman is the flag carrier of Cayman Islands, a British overseas territory.
-It received its first Max 8 in November and its second earlier this month.

 CHINA